affablemattress/rotating-circles/README.md

 The solution presented in this repository is to be used only as an example.
 The code quality and structure is NOT optimal but the end product satisfies the project requirements.
 You can use the code here as a reference point or as a MVP example.

-By the way, this is my actual solution to the task, which I've used to be exempt from the course.
+By the way, this is my actual solution to the task, which I've used to be exempt from the course 2 years ago.
 So, this is the first meaningful program that I've written in C :)

 ***